-Ready to invest in shares of Amazon’s stock?
+Ready to buy Amazon stock?
 Click below to choose the online stockbroker that works best for you.

 Looking for an option other than long-term investing?
 You can also trade shares of Amazon.
 We’ve reviewed the best low-fee online brokers for higher-volume trading, allowing you to make an educated assessment and pick the best broker for you.

-How to buy Amazon stocks in 7 simple steps
+How to buy Amazon stock in 7 simple steps

 If you’re contemplating an investment in Amazon stock make sure you’re equipped with the knowledge and insight you need to make a good call.
 Take your time evaluating Amazon’s stock before choosing the method you want to use to buy shares.
 Once you’re satisfied that you’re making an informed decision you can get down to the task of buying stocks like Amazon.

 Investors sometimes start buying shares online with a relatively small amount of money.
 As they gain experience, they might then raise the amount of money they’re willing to risk and try out more complicated investing and trading methods.
 Here’s a quick checklist to follow as you consider buying Amazon stock.